 Jeremy Hammond imprisoned over a year, held without bail and with no access to family members

-The U.K.’s sentencing structure allows people convicted of crimes to serve out the second half of their sentences on “licence,” the equivalent of the United States’ parole, meaning that Ackroyd’s and Davis’ 30 month and two year sentences will result in the prison times mentioned above.
+The UK’s sentencing structure allows people convicted of crimes to serve out the second half of their sentences on “licence,” the equivalent of the United States’ parole, meaning that Ackroyd, Davis and al-Bassam will likely leave prison after a few years at most.
 The three have been free on bail since their arrests in March 2012.
-Two Irish Internet activists accused of participating in LulzSec have gone free without charge in Ireland, which does not have an extradition treaty with the U.S.
+Two Irish Internet activists accused of participating in LulzSec have gone free without charge in Ireland, which does not have an extradition treaty with the US.

-The acts the English activists plead guilty to—gaining access to and disseminating information from corporate and government websites—mirror the charges facing Hammond.
-Hammond is accused of publicizing internal emails of the private spying agency Stratfor through the whistle-blowing website Wikileaks.
-The emails contained many revelations, including Stratfor’s spying on Bhopal activists at the behest of Dow Chemical and monitoring Occupy Wall Street for the U.S. Department of Homeland Security.
+The acts the English activists plead guilty to—gaining access to and disseminating information from corporate and government websites—mirror the charges Jeremy Hammond is facing.
+Hammond is accused of publishing internal emails of the private intelligence agency Strategic Forecasting (Stratfor) through the whistle-blowing website Wikileaks.
+The emails contained many revelations, including that Stratfor spied on Bhopal activists at the behest of Dow Chemical and monitored Occupy Wall Street for the US Department of Homeland Security.